myrrlyn/endian_trait/README.md

 of Rust types across machine boundaries.
 This is not a robust means of moving data across a network or filesystem, but it can be used as a basis for building stronger binary serialization procedures.
-Note that common transmission methods will also require implementing a conversion to/from byte arrays, which is beyond the scope of this library.
+Note that common transmission methods will also require implementing a conversion to/from byte arrays, which is currently beyond the scope of this library.

 ## Usage